Christ is Superior to Moses.3:1-19

 Superiority of Christ over Old Testament leaders.

-In Chapter 3 and 4, the author gives the comparison between the role of Christ and Moses in this chapter.
-The Israel's journey in the wilderness is a picture of Christian life.
+In Chapter 3 and 4, the author compares and contrasts between the role of Christ and with Moses.
+The Israel's journey from Egypt to the promise land is a picture of Christian life.
+We are moving the heaven our promise land.
+Israel was constantly looking back.
+In this chapter we are warned not to follow their example and miss the blessing.
 The author wants the Hebrew Christians to focus on Christ who is superior to Moses.
 He is able to lead them to their eternal resting place of heaven.
 They are the holy brethren because of their identification with Christ.
 Jesus Christ is the Apostle and High priest of their confession.
 They are the house of God in the sense they are members of the holy family.
-They are separated from the world and belonged to Christ.
+They are separated from the world and they belonged to Christ.
 They are the partakers of heavenly calling and bound to heaven.
 They are saved to say no to sin and yes to righteousness.
 Author exhorts them to consider what Christ has done for them and draw near to Him in times of need.
 He is the merciful and faithful high priest to help those who are being tempted (2:18).
 So fix your thoughts on Christ to guard your hearts from unbelief and discouragements.

 Christ is the Apostle and High priest of our confession.
 3:1.

 This is the only time Christ is referred to as Apostle in the New Testament.
-This title indicate that Jesus is sent with authority to represent the Father.
+This title indicate that Jesus is sent with authority to represent God to us.
 As high priest Christ represents us before the Father.
 Moses was a great leader.
 From Adam to Moses, there was none greater than Moses.
 He led Israel from captivity and did many miracles among them.
 God spoke to Moses face to face and gave the law through him.
 He is the author of the first five books of the Bible.
-Moses was the meekest among all men and faithful in the house of God as a servant but not perfect (Numbers 12:3, 7).
-Christ perfectly represents the Father and He is greater than Moses.
+Moses was the meekest among all men and faithful in the house of God as a servant but was not perfect (Numbers 12:3, 7).
+Christ perfectly represents the Father to us.
+So He is greater than Moses.

 Christ is the faithful Son.3:2-6.

 Here the author presents a contrast between Moses and Christ.
 Though Moses was faithful, it was temporary and limited by his death.
 But Christ is our eternal and faithful high priest.
 Moses was a faithful messenger but Christ is the message.
 Moses was faithful as a servant but Christ is faithful as Son.
 The people of God are the house of God.
 They are the members of the family of the household of God.
-Christ is the builder and he rules over the household.
+Christ has great honor than Moses in the same away a builder has more honor than the house itself.
 Moses was a faithful servant who loved God but Jesus is God.
 The Old Testament is all about Christ (Luke 24:27).
 Jesus told the Jews that "If they would have believed Moses, they would have believed him" (John 5:46).
 Therefore Son has more honors than the servant.
 Here the household is the entire family of God.
 So the author exhorts us to be loyal to Christ and demonstrate that we belong to Him by placing our hope in Christ (3:6).
+We must fix our thought on Christ.
+We should not be casual and careless about Christ but look to Him carefully to gain confidence to follow him (John 21:22).

 Do not harden your hearts .
 3:7-14.